 Help us shape this statewide effort.
-Join us to talk story on Kaua’i about:
+Join us to talk story on Hawaii Island about:

-- What Decent Work issues are critical to address on Kauai (and statewide)
+- What Decent Work issues are critical to address on Hawaii Island (and statewide)

 - What’s in place to support Decent Work conditions/what changes need to be changed to improve conditions